 KATERINA MORENO & KAREN YOUNG-JONES, Preschool Paraeducators, Port Arthur, TX

-Grants between $1,500 and $5,000 are available.
+Grants up to $5,000 are available.
 Grants fund activities for 12 months from the date of the award.

 Apply now using our grant application guidance.

 Applicants must be teachers, education support professionals, or specialized instructional support personnel, and must be current members of the National Education Association.
 Current NEA Foundation grantees are ineligible for a concurrent funding opportunity.
-A successful proposal will also make an individual ineligible for other NEA Foundation funding opportunities until the grant is successfully completed once staff food services staff school nurses, health aides and other health and student services staff; clerical staff; security staff; skilled trades staff; and technical services staff.
+A successful proposal will also make an individual ineligible for other NEA Foundation funding opportunities until the grant is successfully completed and closed out.

 *Education support professionals (ESPs) are defined as: paraeducators, school bus drivers or other transportation staff, custodial and maintenance staff, food services staff, school nurses, health aides and other health and student services staff, clerical staff, security staff, skilled trades staff, and technical services staff.